 Frequently Asked Questions

 The Homelessness Reduction Innovation Fund (HRIF) supports community efforts to measurably reduce homelessness.
-Funds are distributed to communities for targeted, data-informed projects that prevent homelessness or accelerate housing solutions.
+Funds are distributed to communities for targeted, data-informed projects that measurably reduce homelessness.

 HRIF is part of the federal government’s commitment to Reaching Home: Canada’s Homelessness Strategy, as announced in Budget 2024.

-An Expression of Interest (EOI) is used to assess eligibility and project suitability for HRIF.
+An Expression of Interest (EOI) will be used to assess eligibility and project suitability for HRIF.
 Based on EOI responses, communities may be invited to complete an application.
+EOI responses will be shared with CAEH and may also be shared with the National Indigenous Homelessness Council (NIHC).

 Who can apply for HRIF?

-To be eligible for the Homelessness Reduction Innovation Fund (HRIF), communities (outside Quebec1) must be:
+To be eligible for the Homelessness Reduction Innovation Fund (HRIF), communities (outside Quebec3) must be:

 What if my organization is not the Community Entity or lead for BFZ-C?

-If your organization is not the CE for for an eligible stream or community lead for BFZ-C in your community, please reach out to them to collaborate on a project.
+If your organization is not a Community Entity or the community lead for BFZ-C in your community, please connect with one of them to collaborate on a project.

 What if the CE in my community is different than the BFZ-C lead?